Growth and Confidence Environment

 Q. How long does it take to build self-esteem?

-Building self-worth is a journey of unlearning old patterns.
-While many clients feel a shift in perspective within a few months, deepening that sense of worth often involves ongoing practice and integration of new habits.
+Building self-worth is a journey of unlearning old patterns and shifting how you relate to yourself.
+While many clients feel a shift in perspective within a few months, deepening that sense of worth often involves developing a new understanding of yourself and integrating new habits into your daily life.

 St. Lawrence Wellness Therapy Office